 Furthermore, cybersecurity risk is adversarial, meaning that attackers will evolve their practices unexpectedly to take advantage of newly discovered vulnerabilities or attack strategies.
 But with those caveats in mind, we can make some general observations.

-First, cyber attackers target organizations widely; according to Forrester any organization faces an approximately 60% annual risk of being targeted.
-But fewer organizations will end up experiencing a serious attack.
+First, cyber attackers target organisations widely; according to Forrester any organisation faces an approximately 60% annual risk of being targeted.
+But fewer organisations will end up experiencing a serious attack.
 Research from IBM suggests that the annual risk of a data breach has risen over the past decade to about 15%; the Association of Certified Anti-Money Laundering Specialists puts the annual odds of ransomware a bit lower, at about 9%.
-Business email compromise (BEC) attacks, which tend to have more limited technological impacts but are still expensive, are more common with an annualized risk of 20% or higher.
+Business email compromise (BEC) attacks, which tend to have more limited technological impacts but are still expensive, are more common with an annualised risk of 20% or higher.